arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 The plan was to write the OpenAPI document using [Stoplight Studio](https://stoplight.io/studio/), but not for its GUI feature that allows to NOT write OpenAPI code, but because it provides a cool renderer that updates itself smartly as you write code.
 Indeed when using renderers such as [Redoc](https://github.com/Redocly/redoc) or [Swagger UI](https://github.com/swagger-api/swagger-ui), even embedded in VS Code (using the really good [42 Crunch OpenAPI Editor extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi)), the experience is not good.
-For instance in Swagger UI, if you had opened en operation and selected the Schema pane, modify something and you'll to re-switch to schema pane yourself.
+For instance in Swagger UI, if you had opened en operation and selected the Schema panel, modify something and you'll to re-switch to schema panel yourself.
 Studio comes also with an embedded mock server based on [Stoplight Prism](https://stoplight.io/open-source/prism/) that I wanted to use in [Postman](https://www.postman.com/).
 I made a few test, writing code in Studio, importing the created OpenAPI file in Postman so it generated a ready to use collection targeting the Prism mock.
-Mostly to showcase various usage of an OpenAPI document.
+Mostly to showcase various ways of using an OpenAPI document.

 While all those tools are great and all this actually worked ... it was too long, too complicated to switch between tools.
 And on top of that, my research for the best zoom level to use in order to keep code readable ended with being unable to have both code and rendering visible in Studio.